Do this!

 Create a triangle.

-Given any triangle, it is always possible to find a circle such that all the vertices of the triangle lie on the circle, the so called circumscribed circle.
+Given any triangle, it is always possible to find a circle such that all the vertices of the triangle lie on the circle.
+This is the so-called circumscribed circle.

 The inscribed circle

-Given any triangle, it is always possible to find a circle inside the triangle such that the circle is tangent to each of the three sides of the triangle, the so called inscribed circle.
+Given any triangle, it is always possible to find a circle inside the triangle such that the circle is tangent to each of the three sides of the triangle.
+This is the so-called inscribed circle.

 Three circles